Telephone Triage

 VIRTUAL NURSING “PRESENCE”

-Telehealth nurses must be critical thinkers and know when and how to probe for information that provides the clinical picture of what is happening with the patient.
+Nurses must guide telehealth encounters by exploring the symptoms the patient is experiencing while taking into consideration the context in which the call is taking place (e.g., distance to care, time of day, access for an appointment).
 Being a good listener is also essential.
 Careful listening to a description and visualizing what is being communicated over the phone helps nurses perform an accurate assessment.
-While nurses may not be able to see the callers physically, a mental image of the patient and situation can be constructed in the nurse’s mind through clear communication and assessment skills.
+While nurses may not be able to see the callers physically, a mental image of the patient and situation can be constructed in the nurse’s mind through clear communication and assessment skills (Wouters et al., 2020).

 - Assessment—based on the time-honored medical tradition of history and physical—is modified and limited to verbal communications.
-Nurses systematically ask questions using assessment tools, the guideline, and patients as their proxy to self-evaluate.
+Nurses systematically ask questions using assessment tools, guidelines, and patients as their proxy to self-evaluate.

 - The diagnosis process consists of formulating a provisional/working diagnosis, or impression.